Skip left navigation

 Food, nutrition counseling, and access to health services are provided to low-income women, infants, and children under the Special Supplemental Nutrition Program for Women, Infants, and Children.
 This program is popularly known as WIC (Women, Infants, and Children).
 Breastfeeding mothers supported by WIC may receive educational materials, peer counselor support, an enhanced food package, breast pumps, and other supplies.

 Breastfeeding mothers are also eligible to participate in WIC longer than non-breastfeeding mothers.
-You can check to see if you are eligible for WIC benefits.
 Find contact information for your local WIC program or call the national WIC office at 703-305-2746.

 More information on Finding support and information

 Read more from womenshealth.gov

 - Your Guide to Breastfeeding - This easy-to-read publication provides women the how-to information and support needed to breastfeed successfully.
 It explains why breastfeeding is best for baby, mom, and society and how loved ones can support a mother's decision to breastfeed.
 Expert tips and illustrations help new moms learn how to breastfeed comfortably and how to overcome common challenges.